hsachinraj/Azurelabs/Azure Lab_2.md

     <img src="./media2/image17.png" width="624" height="392" />

-20. Post deployment, you will be seeing the resources in your Azure-
+20. Post deployment, you will be seeing the resources in your Azure

     <img src="./media2/image18.png" width="624" height="354" />